aurora-opensource/au/docs/discussion/idioms/unit-slots.md

 a new `QuantityMaker` on the fly, then this benefit vanishes.
 (This is why unit expressions are preferred for generic code.)

+## What _doesn't_ fit in a unit slot?

+A `Quantity`!
+It can certainly be tempting, as in some ways a `Quantity` can "feel like" a unit.
+However, the `Quantity` also has a _runtime value_ attached.
+By contrast, unit slots can only take things that have a single, unambiguous value, known _at compile time_.

+Fortunately, if you make this mistake, you'll get a readable compiler error that directs you to [our troubleshooting page](../../troubleshooting.md#quantity-to-unit-slot), so you can learn more about why this isn't allowed, and what you can do to fix it.

 ## Summary

 Many Au APIs have a "unit slot".
 These are designed for you to name the units explicitly at the